Silvera0218/Real-time-3D-Wormhole-from-Visualizing-Interstellar-s-Wormhole-/Readme.md

     (Note: The two skyboxes use different naming conventions.
 The `load_cubemap` function in the code is already set up to handle this.)

     You can find usable skybox resources (like the format for `skybox2`) here: [Keijiro's Cubemap Repository](https://github.com/keijiro/CubeMap-Unity/tree/master/Assets/CubeMap)
+    Or you can treat your own backgrounds in [Panorama to Cubemap](https://jaxry.github.io/panorama-to-cubemap/).

 ## Usage